IT architecture & platforms

 ROI-EFESO provides vendor-neutral and objective advice on the selection and design of an integrated IT/OT landscape and the relevant technology platforms from the support of strategic planning to the machine level.
 The focus is on the following topics:

-- Development of data strategy
+- Development of the data strategy,

-- Implementation support and program management
+- Implementation support and

-- Supplier coordination and holistic quality assurance
+- Supplier coordination and holistic quality assurance.